 One Thing That Is Even More Fulfilling & Meaningful Than Being an Entrepreneur

 And, so I did the only thing that made sense to me at the time.
 I left them.
 I threw in the towel.
 I resigned.
-Not just from that particular job; I resigned from the concept of employment altogether.
-I became a ZZP’er (independent contractor) instead.
-A self-employed, self-steering, self-empowered solopreneur!
+Not just from several jobs; I resigned from the concept of employment altogether.
+I became an independent contractor instead — a self-employed, self-empowered Solopreneur!

-I refer to this phase in my life as a wonderful “playground for my schizoflair” where I got the chance to flex and sculpt my entrepreneurial and value-adding muscles in a variety of projects and roles.
-I got the chance to wear different hats and fill different-sized shoes.
-I was enjoying my newfound independence and the larger degree of freedom than I could have ever experienced in a nine-to-five job.
+For me solopreneurship felt like a “playground for my schizoflair”.
+It was great!
+I got the chance to flex and sculpt my entrepreneurial and value-adding muscles in a variety of projects and roles.
+I wore different hats and filled different-sized shoes.
+And I was indeed very much enjoying my newfound independence and the larger degree of freedom than I could have ever experienced in a nine-to-five job.

-Until, four years later, when just as I landed one of my most exciting assignments, just as I thought I had reached the apex of my career, just as I thought that I was finally reaping the rewards that I had worked so hard for… There it was.
+Four years down the road, just as I landed one of my most exciting assignments, just as I thought I had reached the apex in my career, just as I thought that I was finally reaping the rewards that I had worked so hard for… there it was.
 The burnout.
-Rearing its ugly head again.
+Rearing its ugly head, second time around.

 This time, I couldn’t blame cultural toxicity — I worked from my own office.
 This time, I could not blame the long hours — I managed my own schedule.
 This time, I had no boss — I was in charge.